intel/dffml/docs/arch/alice/discussion/0035/reply_0011.md

-Need to make a formal RFC for both alice and universal blueprint
+Need to make a formal RFC for universal blueprint/Alice